-During the first week of classes, each instructor will provide students with a written attendance policy as a part of the course syllabus attachment in Canvas.
+During the first week of classes, each instructor will provide students with a written attendance policy as a part of the course syllabus in Canvas.
 The course syllabus will specify what provision is made for make-up work and what effect missed work will have on students' course grades.
 Students should be sure they understand the attendance policy of the course because continued enrollment in the courses indicates their acceptance of the policy as a requirement for successful course completion.

-Students who register for, but who do not attend any on campus class meetings of a course or actively participate at any time in an electronic course during the first 11 days of a semester (5 days for a summer and short-term semester), are considered "no-shows," regardless of reason or notification to the instructor.
+Students who register for, but who do not attend any on campus class meetings of a course or actively participate at any time in an electronic course during the first 11 days of a full-term semester, first 5 days for a short-term and summer semester, and first 3 days for a summer short term), are considered "no-shows," regardless of reason or notification to the instructor.
 These students are administratively dropped from the courses that they have not attended.
 The resulting change in hours may affect students' financial aid eligibility.
 Tuition refunds will be issued to those students who have paid for the dropped hours.